-- A. Liabilities that are expected to be paid off within the normal operating cycle; - B. Liabilities arising mainly from trading activities; - C. Liabilities that are to be paid off within twelve months from the balance sheet date; - D. Liabilities for which the repayment date cannot be extended unconditionally to at least 12 months after the balance sheet date.
+- A. Liabilities that are expected to be paid off within the normal operating cycle. - B. Liabilities arising mainly from trading activities. - C. Liabilities that are to be paid off within twelve months from the balance sheet date.
+(Even when long-term refinance or payment rearrangement agreements have been formed after the balance sheet date and before issuance date of the financial statements, the liabilities are current liabilities). - D. Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.

-The Company classifies the liabilities that does not meet any of the above criteria as non-current.
+All liabilities that do not meet any of the above criteria are classified as non-current liabilities.

-5. Cash and cash equivalents
+6. Cash and cash equivalents

-Cash and cash equivalents comprise cash on hand, bank deposits and short-term, and highly liquid investments (including time deposits with initial due dates within 3 months) that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash on hand, demand deposits and short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value (including the original maturity of the time deposits within three months.).

-6. Financial instruments
+7. Financial instruments

-Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
+Financial assets and financial liabilities are recognized when the Group becomes a party to the contractual provisions of the instrument.